cloudflare/cloudflare-docs/content/learning-paths/modules/security/dns-filtering-create-policy/recommended-policies.md

 ## Block banned countries

-You can implement policies that restrict traffic to domains hosted in countries categorized as high risk.
+You can implement policies to block websites hosted in countries categorized as high risk.
 The designation of such countries may result from your organization's customers or through the implementation of regulations including [EAR](https://www.tradecompliance.pitt.edu/embargoed-and-sanctioned-countries), [OFAC](https://orpa.princeton.edu/export-controls/sanctioned-countries), and [ITAR](https://www.tradecompliance.pitt.edu/embargoed-and-sanctioned-countries).

 | Selector            | Operator  | Value              | Action |
 | ------------------- | ----------| -------------------| ------ |